remydubois/t-sne/README.md

 Own implementation of the t-Stochastic Neighbors Embedding, for self educational purposes.

 ## Implementation details
-This repo follows optimization schemes described by the original author here (https://arxiv.org/pdf/1301.3342.pdf).
+This repo follows optimization schemes described by the original author [here](https://arxiv.org/pdf/1301.3342.pdf).
 ### Compute pairwise similarity matrices
 On input data, this scheme is Quadratic.
 To curb that, the pairwise similarity scores are only computed on the k nearest neighbors of each input points.
 NB: this speed up is challenged when input data dimensionality becomes "big", ie. 64 or bigger (tested for 5,000 points)
 ### Compute Kullback-Leibler gradients
 On embedded data, a QuadTree is built and then queried following a depth-first search: for each quad cell which is sufficiently far from the point of interest and sufficiently compact, the sum of the repulsive force exerced by all the points inside that cells are summed up to an approximation of the force exerced by the cell centroid.
-The Barnes Hut process is nicely explained here: https://jheer.github.io/barnes-hut/.
+The Barnes Hut process is nicely explained [here](https://jheer.github.io/barnes-hut/).
 <p float="center">
   <center><img src="assets/images/exact_vs_bh_steptime.png" width="700" />
   <figcaption>Gradient step time comparison (input data 5,000x3).
 Horizontal line is the exact KL gradient computation.
 Angle is the approximation parameter, trading gradient precision for speed</figcaption></center>